Area Forecast Discussion

 National Weather Service Caribou ME

-High pressure ridge will remain across the region through the end
+High pressure will build across the region later today through

 .NEAR TERM /THROUGH TONIGHT/...

 High pressure will build east toward the region this afternoon.

 Partly/mostly sunny skies are expected this afternoon.
 Scattered

 flurries are also possible across eastern areas.
 North to

 northwest winds will gust up to 25 to 30 mph this afternoon.

 High temperatures this afternoon will range from the upper 20s